wadholm/microblog/scripts/10-first-minutes/README.md

 4. Change to root user with:
     - `sudo su`.

-5. Enter the copied folder and execute the scripts in order.
+5. Enter the copied folder, edit variables in the scripts and execute the scripts in order.

 6. Logout from the server and login again the `deploy` user.
 Then delete the `admin` user, `sudo userdel -r admin`.